Anxiety Can Lead to Drug Addiction

 There is also a biological connection between anxiety disorders and addiction.
 They both involve similar brain regions.
 The fact that many users have anxiety issues seems to indicate an overlap between these areas of the brain.
 In other words, changes in the brain stemming from one, impact the other.
 For this reason, people who use opioids suffer from enhanced, and sometimes, uncontrollable anxiety.

 According to the Anxiety and Depression Association of America, anxiety disorder is a highly treatable condition.
-A medical detoxification combined with a cognitive behavioral therapy is one of the most effective modalities for both the treatment of anxiety and opioid dependence.
+A medical detoxification combined with cognitive-behavioral therapy is one of the most effective modalities for both the treatment of anxiety and opioid dependence.

 Talking to a family member or friend about addiction and anxiety can be very difficult.
 Both addiction and anxiety issues are very personal and sensitive subjects.
 Knowing how to approach a loved one is key to the outcome of the conversation.